richardanaya/bento/README.md

 # Why should't you use Bento?
 There are a number of scenerios where Bento might not be of value
 * Your data structure is extremely small.
 This language is probably just overkill and maybe something like C would be better.
 * You have as many different types of data as you have entities.
-In cases of GUI applications, OOP might be a better fit.
+In cases of GUI applications, OOP or functional might be a better fit.
 * Parallelization isn't possible for you.
 A big part of this language is running systems concurrently.
 Your data flow problem might be expressed more simply without the concept of systems.